hiiamboris/red-wiki/Guru-Meditations.md

 `Make` clones referenced series (e.g., block! is a series) in an object, because this behavior best covers the common use-cases.
 Objects and maps are heavy datatypes.
 You most often want to keep a reference to those, not clone them.
 You can clone them manually using copy when you really need it.
 Trees of deep-copied objects or maps come from trying to bend the language to work in a purely OOP way.
 If Red you should model such trees using blocks.

-# libRed
+# libRed and libRedRT

-As of 10-Oct-2016 the libRed branch has been merged to Master.
-The toolchain now behaves differently.
-Here is a brief overview:
+libRedRT is the externalization of the Red runtime library, allowing other tools and languages to call into it (see: https://doc.red-lang.org/en/libred.html), and avoiding the cost of recompiling the runtime library each time.
+Much faster compilation and very small executables are a result.
+This compilation model is the default "development" mode, a "release" mode (`-r` or `--release` on the command line) compiles and links everything together as usual.

+Overview:

-- Compilation of Red scripts now has two modes: development and release.
+- Compilation of Red scripts has two modes: development and release.

 - Development mode ("dev mode") is the default.
-Release mode is achieved with an extra `-r` or `--release` compilation option.
+Release mode is used with the `-r` or `--release` compilation options.

 - Dev mode first builds the Red runtime as a shared library (libRedRT) and then reuses it across compilations.
 It puts it in the working folder, along with some other temporary libRedRT* files.
 You can freely delete them at any time.